 This Lennar Homes review comes from a homeowner in Houston, Texas and was originally posted on the Better Business Bureau website.
-Some minor formatting changes and I linked to relevant Lennar construction issues I’ve had to provide context.
+As of the date of publishing this article, Lennar Houston has a BBB rating of ‘F.’ Some minor formatting changes and I linked to relevant Lennar construction issues I’ve had to provide context.

 “This is my experience with Lennar so far.
 I purchased my home in October 2016, and I agreed to buy it approximately 4 months before that when there was nothing, just an empty lot.
 I questioned the sales representative that my impression of building a house that quick sounds like the quality is not the best and now I am thinking this is the truth.